La Romana, Dominican Republic: Economy

 La Romana has historically been a company town, with the Central Romana Corporation owning the majority of the town.
 It is a town with nearly 100% employment, mostly in the tourism industry or with The Central Romana Corporation, the Duty Free Zone (Zona Franca Romana), or one of the service businesses there.

 La Romana has been a one-company town since the South Puerto Rico Sugar Company built the mammoth Central Romana mill in 1917.
 It was the only sugar operation not taken over by Rafael Trujillo during his reign.
 From 1964 to 1967, the South Puerto Rico Sugar Company, including properties in Florida, Puerto Rico and the Dominican Republic became part of the conglomerate Gulf+Western.
 In 1984, the Gulf+Western Corporation sold their stake in the Central Romana Corporation to a group of local and foreign investors which includes the Fanjul brothers.

 Gulf+Western acquired Consolidated Cigar in 1968 and shifted the Canary Island cigar-making operation to its Tabacalera de Garcia tobacco plant in La Romana.
 The Tabacalera de Garcia factory is currently one of the largest cigar factories in the world, and has been owned by the biggest cigar marketing company in the world, Altadis, since 1999.
 Three world-famous brands are produced in La Romana: Montecristo, H. Upmann, and Romeo y Julieta.

+City of La Romana

 Tourism

-Casa de Campo resort complex is the flagship of the La Romana All Inclusive Resorts area.
-Built in 1975 by Gulf+Western to be the premiere destination in the Caribbean, it has lived up to the hype.
-In 1984 Casa de Campo was purchased by the Central Romana Corporation which is co-owned by the Fanjul brothers.
+Casa de Campo resort complex was built in 1975 by Gulf+Western.
+In 1984 Casa de Campo was purchased by the Central Romana Corporation, which is co-owned by the Fanjul brothers.

 Altos de Chavón is a reconstruction of a 16th-century Mediterranean village located just minutes from La Romana.